 An example of smart use of a location

 STOP PRESS!
 I just want to clarify the word reccy.
 It is a shortening of reconnoitre or reconnaissance, but can come in many abbreviated forms, like reccie or recce.
 Onward.

 A few weeks back, I was doing a reccy in preparation for a TV commercial shoot.
-A one day shoot, two commercials (yes two), on the RED camera, utilising two client homes in two locations, an hours drive apart.
+A one day shoot, two commercials (yes two), on the RED camera (check out my video production gear), utilising two client homes in two locations, an hours drive apart.